This post may contain affiliate links. Please read our disclosure policy.

 Milk: I prefer using whole milk for the creamiest texture.
 You can use 2% or other reduced-fat options, but the consistency might not be as rich.

 Cream: I used heavy cream.
-Half and half will also work, but it may change the texture.
+Half-and-half will also work, but it may change the texture.

 Get the full list of ingredients and measurements on the printable recipe card below.